paldhous/ucsc/2016/investigative-policy/md_raw/class6.md

 - **Form 4 and Schedule 13D** report stock transactions by insiders and key shareholders.

 You can search for SEC enforcement actions [here](http://www.sec.gov/litigation.shtml).
 Try searching for Sequenom and see what you find!
+(This [brief story](https://www.newscientist.com/blogs/shortsharpscience/2009/09/claims-for-safer-downs-test-cr.html) will provide some background to why Sequenom got into trouble.)

-[Here](https://searchwww.sec.gov/EDGARFSClient/jsp/EDGAR_MainAccess.jsp) is the SEC's full text search, which can be useful, for example, for finding references to individuals, and privately held companies, in documents filed by publicly traded companies.
+[Here](https://searchwww.sec.gov/EDGARFSClient/jsp/EDGAR_MainAccess.jsp) is the SEC's full text search, which can be useful, for example, for finding references to individuals, and privately-held companies, in documents filed by publicly-traded companies.

 ##### Sqoop